-The Directors believe, in light of the controls and review processes noted above and bearing in mind the nature of the Company's business and assets and liabilities, that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the accounts.
+The Directors believe, in light of the controls and review processes noted above and bearing in mind the nature of the Company's business and assets and liabilities, that the Company has adequate resources to continue in operational existence for the period to 30 June 2022, which is at least twelve months from the date of approval of these accounts.
 For this reason, they continue to adopt the going concern basis in preparing the accounts.